-Rick Katelman opened an antique business in the Old Market at 1010 Howard St in 1972.
+Rick Katelman opened an antique business in the Old Market at 1010 Howard Street in 1972.
 He bought the old mansion in 1977 and relocated his business, Katelman Antiques.
 The vacant lot to the south on Farnam was used as a parking lot.
 First he sold antique lighting and made leaded glass windows and lamps.
 In 1980 he shifted his emphasis to buying and importing antiques from Europe.
 He invested thousands of dollars to modernize and aesthetically blend a structure adjoining his property to add space for the growth of his antique business in 1996.
 By 2009 he stopped importing and selling European antiques and instead focused on antique restoration, furniture and lighting.

+Today it is The Mansion at Blackstone, which provides office and creative work space for lease.
+It includes a full kitchen and separate entrances.
+It can also be rented for private parties.
 The second floor of the old commercial building is now Little Rickey’s Rooftop Bar.
 On the corner of 39th and Farnam now sits Nite Owl.
 Next door is its sister lounge, The Nest, Greenslate, and Corkscrew.
-Combined thee structures are called Blackstone Corner.
+Combined, these structures are called Blackstone Corner.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!